Prabesh789/Data_Analyst_Boot_Camp/README.md

 4. **LIMIT and Aliasing**: Techniques for restricting query results and renaming columns for clarity.

 MySQL Intermediate Level covered the following topics:
-1. **JOINs**: This operation combines rows from two or more tables based on a related column between them.
+1. **JOINs**: This operation combines rows from two or more tables based on a related column, merging rows from those tables into a single result set.
+2. **UNION**: Combines the result sets of two or more SELECT statements into a single result set, stacking the rows from each SELECT on top of each other.

 Uploading Soon ........